yimerwas/PBPP123/README.md

 # Overview

-This repository contains the data and scripts used for the manuscript titled "Formulating three classes of partial borrowing power priors to leverage historical data in process validation".
+This repository contains the data and scripts used for the manuscript titled **"Formulating three classes of partial borrowing power priors to leverage historical data in process validation"**.
 The materials provided here aim to support the reproducibility of our findings and facilitate further research.

 ## Table of Contents